mathababhassan/mathababhassan/READme.md

 ## 🎯 Goals

 I'm passionate about data science, statistical modeling, and digital wellness.
-My goal is to build technology that not only works — but *matters*.I want to integrate my love for mathematics with creative, real-world software projects
+My goal is to build technology that not only works — but *matters*.

 ---